 - Kappa Psi Pharmaceutical Fraternity: Epsilon Psi Chapter

-The UHH DKICP Student Body Council serves to represent, assist, and advocate for the Class of 2014 at the University of Hawai’i Hilo the Daniel K. Inouye College of Pharmacy.
-We aim to maximize the educational experience of the students in our class, manage fundraising efforts for the class, and serve as a connection between the faculty and staff of the college and the student body.
+The purpose of the Student Councils shall be to unify and coordinate the activities of the students in order to preserve and maintain the good name and traditions of DKICP.
+Student councils maximize the educational experience of their classmates, manage fundraising efforts for the class, and serve as a conection between the faculty and staff of the college and the student body.

 President: Sean Pfundstein